meyer-lab-cshl/xspeciestcells/README.md

 The thymus provides a unique and necessary environment for the proper development of T cells.
 While T cell development is deeply characterized in mouse models, there is still limited understanding of the development of T cells in the human thymus, more particularly for rarer T cell lineages such as iNKT, MAIT and &gamma;&delta; T cells, commonly referred to as innate-like T cells.
 Here, we used a combination of fluorescence-associated cell sorting, single-cell genomics and flow cytometry strategies in order to better understand commonalities and differences in the development of conventional and innate T cells in the human thymus, in addition to characterizing their molecular phenotype in the periphery.

-This study is available as a preprint on [bioRxiv](https://www.biorxiv.org/content/10.1101/2023.12.07.570707v1).
+You can read the original publication [here](https://doi.org/10.1016/j.celrep.2024.114705).
 To explore the data interactively, you can use our [ShinyCell app](http://xspeciestcells.cshl.edu/).

 This repository contains all the scripts used to generate the figures contained in our manuscript.
 The repository to generate the interactive shiny app can be found [here](https://github.com/meyer-lab-cshl/xspeciestcells-shiny).